wallodya/06-forum/README.md

 # Mock forum/social network with React.js

-Simple web app with React on front-end and Exress.js with Postgres on back-end __To see back-end check out dev_back branch inn this repo__
+Simple web app with React on front-end and Exress.js with Postgres on back-end.<br> To see back-end check out dev_back branch inn this repo.

 There are also React Router and React Query to manange client-side routing and queries and FilePond component for image uploading.